dusty-nv/jetson-inference/README.md

 - [x] [`imagenet-camera.cpp`](imagenet-camera/imagenet-camera.cpp) updated to use webcam
 - [ ] [`detectnet-camera.cpp`](detectnet-camera/detectnet-camera.cpp) updated to use webcam
-- [ ] parametrize requested USB resolution (Dafault fixed at 1280 x 720)
+- [ ] parametrize requested USB resolution (Default fixed at 1280 x 720)
 - [ ] update training data (military images)
 - [ ] update GUI to run in window and toggle to fullscreen (fill screen)